-Take advantage of the new Cycle to Work scheme with an increased upper funding limit from £1,000 to £3,000 to help you source a wide range of electric and accessible/adapted bikes.
+- Take advantage of the Cycle to Work scheme with an increased upper funding limit from £1,000 to £3,000 to help you source a wide range of electric and accessible/adapted bikes.

-Free remote Quit Smoking support – Is now the ideal time for you to cut down or quit smoking?
-The University’s Quit Smoking coach can help you with remote support and advice.
+- Free Quit Smoking support – Is now the ideal time for you to cut down or quit smoking?
+Find out more about how to get help!

-5K to 10K running programme – Increase your running distance and knowledge and take part in a new challenge with Get Out, Get Active’s first 5K to 10K programme.
+- 5K to 10K running programme – Increase your running distance and knowledge and challenge yourself with Get Out, Get Active’s 5K to 10K programme.
 It will have you running a 10K within 12 weeks.

 Walking for Health